 I believe that the future of RPGs is very bright.
 The reason why is because no other activity brings together such a plethora of skills and arts into one comprehensive whole and makes something as fabulous as the social experience of creating a story with your friends.
 While many RPGs focus on combat and tactics, there are others that produce amazing stories out of the game play.
 It is toward these experiences that I think the future is leaning.

-I imagine a future in which Gamesmasters will be able to host worlds online for thousands of players at a time.
+I imagine a future in which Gamesmasters will be able to host worlds online for scores, hundreds, and eventually thousands of players at a time.
 Teams of Gamesmasters will be able to co-create and co-GM these worlds, keeping them alive with ever changing story lines, and building histories out of what the Player Characters do.
 I envision being able to play in these worlds via optical interfaces that bring together artwork, music, and story craft into one comprehensive medium upon which Gamesmasters and World Weavers will be able to paint fantastic universes.
 We will no longer go to the movies – we will be our own main Characters in the movies… or in the game.

 I believe that to fulfill this vision some Gamesmasters will rise to a level of skill and mastery of the art that will allow them, compel them in fact, towards a career of Professional Gamesmastering.
 And I think that the confluence of creativity and skills necessary to do so, along with the tools that are being prepared for it, will bring us into a new age of creative endeavor where the lines between authors and actors, artists and musicians, story tellers and the audience will blur and dissolve.
 We will become the art, and the art will become us.

 I’m delighted to have the opportunity to participate in this grand experiment and experience.
 I look forward to this future with great anticipation.

 Additional Points Recently Made By Members of PGMS